Pacific Grove Women's Golf Club

-- Eclectic: A special fee, which must be received by March 1, is collected for this competition.
+- Eclectic: A special fee, is collected for this competition.
 For 10 monthly-designated play dates, January through October, players who elect to participate, record their gross scores and their handicap on a special scorecard.
 No minimum number of rounds is required to participate.
 Please note that one's handicap at the time of the Eclectic play date is used to calculate final eclectic scores.
 Therefore, it is important for each participant to record their handicap when entering one's eclectic scores.
 Months, where the handicap has not been recorded, will not be included in the final calculations, which could adversely impact one's standings in this competition.

 - Net Birdies: As players achieve a net birdie on a hole for the first time during the year that date is recorded.
 The goal is to achieve net birdies on all 18 holes as early in the year as possible.

 - Low Putts: Using each player lowest 10 total putts, average total putts are calculated; the player with the lowest average putts is the winner.